Hooman's Friend

 They will keep you busy.

 Vizslas are very demonstrative in their affection.
 Although they love to be busy and have a job, their favourite place is near you or on you.
 Therefore, positive experiences with you will make them thrive.
+They are a "in your face" kind of dog with a very inquisitive nature.

 Let's now have a look at some common Hungarian Vizsla questions.